Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 where $(W_1,H_1)$ is the solution computed by KL-NMF.
-The last two columns report how much higher the Frobenius error (in percent) of the solutions of KL-NMF and DR-NMF are compared to Fro-NMF, that is,
+The last three columns report how much higher the Frobenius error (in percent) of the solutions of KL-NMF and DR-NMF are compared to Fro-NMF, that is,

 where $(W_2,H_2)$ is the solution computed by Fro-NMF.

 We observe the following: \begin{itemize}